Configurationz/logstash.config/index.md

 * Now we need to setup beats which reads the logs written to file ```/var/logs/apache2/access.log```

-    * Elastic stack has different beats
+    * Elastic search has different beats

 ![Preview](./img/beatsfamily.png)